MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Create a table that includes information about the books and authors, but nest the author fields inside the author column.`

-**Quick reason:** Create a table that includes information about the books and authors, but nest the author fields inside the author column.

 <details>
 <summary>Full explanation</summary>